High Routes at Mayrhofen

 Relish the challenge of exhilarating high level walks that venture to high summits and cols that are normally ‘off-limits’ on our Guided Walking holidays.
 Using cable-cars and then rough and steep paths, that may be exposed or have fixed ropes, we’ll aim for some of the area’s best summits.
 Most holidays have opportunities to bag some 3,000m (10,000ft) peaks; a memorable achievement that you’ll want to savour.

 8 to 13 miles with up to 4,500ft of ascent.

 Some of the commanding summits on our programme include the towering Ahorn Spitz directly above Mayrhofen; Torhelm; Rastkogel; and Hoher Riffler.

 - A full programme of guided walks

-- NEW for 2016 - all transport to and from the walks
+- All transport to and from the walks

 - The services of experienced HF Holidays' leaders

 - Half Board - continental breakfast and evening meal.